mmikowski/hi_score/README.md

 ---
 ## Quick start
 Download the latest [latest virual appliance][_42] to try `hi_score` with the minimum of time and hassle.
 Pick the latest `ova2` image for virutal box, and the latest `vmx.zip` image for VMware or Parallels.
-If you need more help with installing a VM or wish to consider other options, please consult the "Development platform" section in the [hi_score][_01] documentation.

-Download the latest [latest virual appliance][_42] to try `hi_score` with the minimum of time and hassle.
 If you need more help with installing a VM or wish to consider other options, please consult the [Development platform](#development-platform) section.

 ![virual_appliance][_0E]